13JonathanDavid/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+Because programmers are stupid and can easily pass the wrong type of data causing the program to preform in unexpected was or crash.
 - [ ] Describe a life-cycle event in React?
+A lifecycle event is a event that happens at some point in a components life cycle for instance the willUpdate will be called before the render is recalled.
-- [ ] Explain the details of a Higher Order Component?
+- [ ] Explain the details of a Higher Order Component? function pointers..That is functions that are passed functions as paramaters and thus they can invoke the arguments.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

+you can use javascript directly..you can use css via class name, or you can use a third party library like style compomponents.
+A platform like style components can be useful in some situtions that require dynamic css like theming.
+However, css tends to be simpilar and easier to see inheritence.

 ## Project Setup